– Ronen Dar, CTO and Co-founder, Run:AI –

 As shown in Figure 1 below, the next-generation data science lifecycle breaks down the silos among all the different stakeholders that need to be involved for ML projects to capture business value.
 This starts with the modeling and data acquisition activities of the data science team being informed by a clear understanding of the business objectives for the ML application—as well as of the governance and compliance issues that should be taken into account.
 The MLOps model then ensures that the data science, production, and operations teams work seamlessly together across workflows that are as automated as possible, ensuring smooth deployments and effective ongoing monitoring.
 Performance issues, as well as new production data, are reflected back to the data science team so that they can tune and improve the model, which is then thoroughly tested by the operations team before being put into production.

 Figure 1: MLOps Drives Data Science Success and Value.
 (Source: Azure)

-In short, MLOps is the critical missing link that allows IT to support the highly specialized infrastructure requirements of ML.
+In short, Machine learning operations is the critical missing link that allows IT to support the highly specialized infrastructure requirements of ML.
 The cyclical, highly automated MLOps approach:

 - Reduces the time and complexity of moving models into production.